Information for Students with Disabilities

 Temporary Eligibilities

-Students with a short-term medical condition are encouraged to contact Disability Support Services (DSS) as soon as possible to discuss the academic impact of their injury or illness.
+Students with a short-term medical condition are encouraged to contact the SAS as soon as possible to discuss the academic impact of their injury or illness.
 A temporary eligibility might include the following:

 Course Substitutions